sicko7947/sicko7947/README.md

 # :question: About Me
-- 🔭 I’m currently working on: idek
+- 🔭 I’m currently working on: Secure ML
 - 🌱 I’m currently learning: golang rust...
 - 👯 I’m looking to collaborate on: Quant Strategies, LLM, Secure ML
 - 🤔 I’m looking for help with: Anything